jim-easterbrook/pywws/doc_src/guides/livelogging.rst

 First of all, you need to install pywws and make sure it can get data from your weather station.
 See :doc:`getstarted` for details.

+If you have previously been using :py:mod:`~pywws.Hourly` then disable your 'cron' job (or whatever else you use to run it) so it no longer runs.
+You should not run :py:mod:`~pywws.Hourly` and :py:mod:`~pywws.LiveLog` at the same time.

 Try running :py:mod:`~pywws.LiveLog` from the command line, with a high level of verbosity so you can see what's happening::